mazorshachar/Case-1---Cyclistic/README.md

 If you want my main takeaways from this project as I know each one of us try to bring his or hers unique perspective.

-### If you have any un-knowenes - contact the data provider.
+### If you have any un-knowns - contact the data provider.

 I E-mailed Divvy with the E-mail supplied in their company's website about all the questions I had about the Dataset. did you know that "Docked_bike" and "Classic_bike" under Rideable_type - are the same ?